 Empowering Employees with Disabilities

-Under the policy of “Striving for a society where people with and without disabilities work and live together, we create workplace environments for employees with disabilities that make life easier for them and foster a sense of pride in one’s work,” we regard disabilities as a type of diversity, endeavor to improve the working environment, and foster a culture where employees with disabilities can work with peace of mind, and make active efforts to employ employees with disabilities
+We recognize disability as a type of diversity and promote activities based on the policy of “Striving for a society where people with and without disabilities work and live together, we create workplace environments for employees with disabilities that make life easier for them and foster a sense of pride in one’s work.”

 Improving the working environment so employees with disabilities can work with peace of mind